Blog

 Can I study a Master's in Germany without knowing German?

 Yes, over 1,800 Master's programs in Germany are taught entirely in English.
-You only need English proficiency (IELTS 6.0–6.5 or TOEFL 80–90).
+You only need English proficiency (IELTS 6.0 to 6.5 or TOEFL 80 to 90).
 No German knowledge is required for admission to these programs.

 Is German required for daily life in Germany?

-While you can manage with English in major cities like Berlin, Munich, and Frankfurt, knowing basic German (A1–A2) makes daily life much easier.
+While you can manage with English in major cities like Berlin, Munich, and Frankfurt, knowing basic German (A1 to A2) makes daily life much easier.
 Bureaucratic processes, housing searches, and social interactions often require at least some German.

 Which German language exam should I take?

-For university admission, TestDaF is the most versatile option as it's accepted everywhere.
+For university admission, TestDaF is the most versatile option as it is accepted everywhere.
 DSH is offered at individual universities and can only be taken in Germany.
 The Goethe Certificate is widely recognized internationally.
 Read our comparison guide for details.

 How long does it take to learn German?

-Reaching A1 takes about 80–100 hours, A2 about 200 hours, and B1 about 350–400 hours of structured learning.
+Reaching A1 takes about 80 to 100 hours, A2 about 200 hours, and B1 about 350 to 400 hours of structured learning.
 For B2 (comfortable professional use), plan for 600+ hours.
 Immersion in Germany accelerates progress significantly.

 Will learning German improve my job prospects?

 Significantly.
-Over 70% of German companies prefer employees who speak German.
-With B1–B2 German, your salary potential increases, you qualify for more positions, and you can fast-track permanent residency (21 months with Blue Card + B1 German).
+The majority of German companies prefer employees who can hold a meeting in German.
+With B1 to B2 German, your salary potential increases, you qualify for more positions, and you can fast-track permanent residency in 21 months with a Blue Card and B1 German.

 Do universities offer free German courses?